The success of comdirect depends largely on trust - the trust that customers, shareholders, employees and the public have in comdirect.

-This trust is based in particular on compliance with legal, supervisory, contractual and internal regulations, as well as the observance of customary market standards and codes of conduct in the business activities of comdirect bank ("Compliance").
+This trust is based in particular on compliance with legal, supervisory, contractual and internal regulations, as well as the observance of customary market standards and codes of conduct in the business activities of comdirect ("Compliance").

 The core responsibilities of the Compliance Office include: